Dregi56/digital_pendulum/README.md

 ## 🔔 Chime (initial bell)

 If the use_chime option is active:
-- the Alexa notification sound or the chosen sound is played
+- the notification sound or the chosen sound is played
 - the system waits 1.2 seconds
 - the voice announcement starts (if enabled)